Senthamizhko/holland-attractions-hub/README.md

 ## Project structure

-This project is organized into three main directories:
+This project is organized into two main directories:

 	- Client: Contains the React-based frontend code and assets and deployment files.
 	- Server: Houses the Node.js backend with GraphQL API, and server configurations and deployment files and loadtest k6 file